HelpMe-Pls/Life-Engineering/Frontend/Tips & Tools/WIL from books.md

 - Helping people bridge the gap between what they profoundly intuit but cannot articulate seems to be a reasonable and valuable function for a public intellectual.

 - It might be that the true meaning of life is available for discovery, if it can be discovered at all, by each individual, alone - although in communication with others, past and present.
-  It may well be, therfore, that the true meaning of life is not to be found in what is objective, for example, but what is subjective (but still universal).
+  It may well be, therefore, that the true meaning of life is not to be found in what is objective, for example, but what is subjective (but still universal).

 - The meaning that sustains life in all its tragedy and disappointment is to be found in shouldering a noble burden.